Varma Films: 1970s and beyond

-Finally, more involvement comes from the grandchildren of the six original founders of Varma Films, including Sid Makkar, Giriraj Kabra,Tom Hunkele, Amit Varma, Mihika Varma, Mishkat Varma and Zulfi Syed, who have expanded into other sectors of the entertainment industry--including television, theater, music, and sports.
+Finally, more involvement comes from the grandchildren of the six original founders of Varma Films, including Sid Makkar, Giriraj Kabra, Tom Hunkele, Amit Varma, Mihika Varma, Mishkat Varma and Zulfi Syed, who have expanded into other sectors of the entertainment industry—including television, theater, music, and sports.
 Sid Makkar is the grandson of Munshiram Varma, one of the founders of Varma Films and Giriraj Kabra is the spouse of Seher Kabra née Varma, granddaughter of Munshiram Varma.
 Sid Makkar is an actor working in film, television, and theater whereas Giriraj Kabra works primarily in television.
 Tom Hunkele, spouse of Rachel Hunkele (granddaughter of Munshiram Varma), holds a prominent position in the sports sector of the entertainment industry.
 He serves as the Vice President of Sports Medicine and the Head Athletic Trainer of the Philadelphia Eagles and was recently honored for his pivotal contribution to the team's triumph in Super Bowl 2025.
-Amit Varma, grandson of Biharilal Varma, a founder of Varma Films, works in film but primarily in television.
+Amit Varma, grandson of Biharilal Varma, a founder of Varma Films, is best known for featuring in TV shows like Baa Bahoo Aur Baby, Teri Meri Love Stories, and Badi Door Se Aaye Hain.
 Likewise, also working largely in television are sister and brother, Mihika Varma and Mishkat Varma, grandchildren of Waltiram Varma, another founder of Varma Films.
 Further, Zulfi Syed, who is married to Sheena Syed née Varma, granddaughter of Santram Varma (also one of the founders of Varma Films), worked as an actor and is now a renowned disc jockey.
 Most recently, Kabeer Arora, grandson of Sumitra Varma, sister of the six brothers that founded Varma Films, and son of Minal and Chandan Arora, became the first in the fourth generation of the family to join the entertainment industry by serving as the music composer of the series Kanneda, premiering on OTT in 2025.
 Collectively these contributions of the third and now fourth generations illustrate how members continue their involvement in films but have also moved into other sectors of the entertainment industry, creating a new narrative of Varma Films today and into the future.